Robert Cameron Mackenzie: Early life

-Robert Cameron Mackenzie was born near Portmahomack, the only son of farmer, Robert C. Mackenzie.
+Robert Cameron Mackenzie was born near Portmahomack, the only son of farmer, John Alexander Mackenzie.
 He was educated at the Tain Royal Academy and the University of Edinburgh where he graduated with a First Class Honours in Chemistry in 1942 followed by a PhD in 1944 for studies in the field of gas kinetics.
 In 1957 he was also awarded a DSc degree by Edinburgh University for contributions to clay mineralogy.

 Career

 Following graduation he took up a post as a soil surveyor at Macaulay Institute where he spent his career until his retiral in 1983.
 In 1959 he was appointed as Head of the Department of Pedology where the Departments research activities focused on mineralogy and chemistry of soils in relation to soil properties and behaviour.